“Labor earns respect“

 Dwarves tend to be gruff and blunt, and their manners can seem unpolished to some races, but they are a generally honest people with a solid sense of honor.
 Most dwarves can’t take pride in their achievements if they use underhanded means, and so are very trustworthy.
 They are not naive, however, and fully understand that not all races follow their same values, not even all dwarves.
 There is the occasional dwarf who isn’t concerned with pride, and will lie and cheat and steal, but these dwarves tend not to like or be liked by other dwarves.
 In the same vein, dwarves tend not to enjoy the company of the sneakier races of Visola.

-Strengths – Dwarves are nearly solid muscle, making them strong for their stature and incredibly tough.
-Their stubby legs and round, dense bodies make them one of the least agile races in Visola, however, and so dwarves tend to favor heavy armor and grounded fighting styles.
+Dwarves are nearly solid muscle, making them strong for their stature and incredibly tough.
+Their stubby legs and round, dense bodies make them one of the least agile races in Visola, however, and so dwarves tend to favor heavy armor and grounded fighting styles which makes them very successful against forceful attacks.
 They are just as cunning and wise as humans, well aware of the trickery of others even if they are not a deceitful people themselves.
 Dwarves have very little use for magic, however, sometimes even distaste for it, making dwarven mages a very rare sight.
+Due to their time spent underground, they have a natural affinity for cold, iron, and earth as well as seeing in the dark.
+Due to their lifestyle of fire and stone, they are not very good swimmers or deal with water on any regular basis.

 Dwarves are one of the oldest races in Visola, second only to the elves, but they were largely unknown until the Age of Strife.
 It is said that the dwarves were born when Gannor went to the Beruvian Mountains and looked over them as a sculptor examines an untouched block of stone.
 He carefully planned his creations and worked out even the smallest details, aspiring for perfection from the very beginning.
 Legend claims that the first dwarves were molded from the rock itself and given breath by Gannor.
 He instilled in them his own drive for crafting and quality, and sent them into the mountains to create a home where they could prosper on their own, untouched by the struggles and disagreements sure to plague the races he knew the other gods would create.